 The direct search for GW made notable progresses with the advent of dedicated instruments based on high-precision laser interferometry such as LIGO and Virgo (see [4, 5] for a detailed review).
-With the ongoing installation of a new and improved generation of those instruments, the first discovery seem to be only a few years away.
+With the ongoing installation of a new and improved generation of those instruments, the first discovery is expected within the decade.